JetBrains/jetbrains_guide/src/pages/tutorials/react_typescript_tdd/nodejs_debugging/index.md

 expect(a.label('React')).toBe('Hello REACT');
 ```

-While we're at it, change the `renders a heading` test to loo k for
+While we're at it, change the `renders a heading` test to look for
 `REACT` instead of `React`.

 Our tests now fail, thus we need to implement this feature.
+Moreso,
+the TypeScript compiler is helping us "fail faster", telling us we broke
+the contract, even before the test runs.
+Nice squared!

-The `<h1>`, like
-the test, needs to pass in a value:
+The `<h1>`, like the test, needs to pass in a value:

 ```typescript{}
     <h1>{this.label('React')}</h1>